apache/inlong-website/docs/data_node/extract_node/mysql-cdc.md

 :::caution
 If you use MySQL with the version above 8.0 with SSL mode disable, you should try one of these to make connector work normally:
-- giving RSA of server when connecting.
+- Giving RSA of server when connecting
-- enable `allowPublicKeyRetrieval`.
-(Maybe cause MITM)
+- Enable `allowPublicKeyRetrieval` (Maybe cause MITM)
-- using MySQL native password mode.
-(Do not recommend this for safety reason)
+- Using MySQL native password mode (Do not recommend this for safety reason)
 :::

 ## How to create a MySQL Extract Node